Datttta/My_Notes/Maintainance.md

     - sudo journalctl -p 3 -xb: show fails in lockfiles

 - Cleaning:
+    - Yay and pacman:
         - yay -Sc: remove pacman and aur installed packages from cache

         - yay -Scc: remove all pacman and aur installed packages from cache (Risky, do that if you dont't have disk space)

         - yay -Yc: remove all unneeded dependencies

         - sudo pacman -Sc: remove installed packages from cache (you don't need to run it if you ran yay -Sc)

         - sudo pacman -Scc: remove all pacman packages from cache(You don't need to run this if you ran yay -Scc)

     - Dealing with orphan packages:
         - pacman -Qtdq: show orphan packages